 He stands up and begins to walk towards the stairs.
 I understand that it is time to return.
 I follow him down the stairs and back to the opening in the meadow.
 He points to the tunnel and I enter as he has shown me how to do.
 I swim through the tunnel and return to the room, bed, night and world that exist on the other side.
 When I enter my body, I open my eyes.
 I am confused and slightly disoriented.
 I close my eyes and wonder if somehow I am awake in more than one world.
 I wonder when I will be ready to know what my transformed face means and I wonder when he will return.

 Following the dream, I picked up a paintbrush and somehow knew that from that moment forward painting would always be in my life.
 There was no option.
 The dream and the painting continued to resurface in three projects over the next 15 years.
-The video below is from a video project that I conceived called Learning to Speak the Language in 2011.
+The video below is from a 2011 project that I conceived of called Learning to Speak the Language.